The Ultimate Guide to Portland Food Halls

 Portland Food Hall

 In the heart of downtown, the two-story Portland Food Hall imbues its airy space with a touch of vintage elegance from exposed brick walls, a high ceiling and soft lighting.
-Its half dozen food vendors include Kizuki Ramen & Izakaya (dishing hearty bowls of ramen), Open Wide Deli (serving sandwiches for breakfast and lunch), an outpost of the regional chain Milk+T (whose menu includes coffee, tea and more — typically crafted with lactose-free ingredients and ice cream), and Mi Pueblito Magico (dishing up homemade taquitos, enchiladas and burritos).
+Its half dozen food vendors include Kizuki Ramen & Izakaya (dishing hearty bowls of ramen), Mi Pueblito Magico (dishing up homemade taquitos, enchiladas and burritos) and others.
 An on-site bar serves beer, cocktails and other beverages — and occasional events add to the charm.
 The Portland Food Hall can be accessed by TriMet’s red and blue MAX lines, both of which stop a block away, and several bus lines which pass by three blocks to the west.

 Pine Street Market

 Seven blocks north is Pine Street Market, which opened in 2016 and is among the city’s busiest, most celebrated food halls today.
-Housed in a building dating back to 1886, the food hall hosts up to eight vendors like the Mini Donut Company, Shanghai’s Best (serving dumplings and bao) and Teote Outpost (serving Latin American cuisine and more) — alongside the Pine Street Taproom offering beer, cider, seltzer and fresh cocktails.
+Housed in a building dating back to 1886, the food hall hosts up to eight vendors like the Mini Donut Companyand Shanghai’s Best (serving dumplings and bao) — alongside the Pine Street Taproom offering beer, cider, seltzer and fresh cocktails.
 Long tables make gathering easy for groups, and regular events (from trivia nights to tap takeovers and mini-beer festivals) ensure a lively atmosphere.
 If taking mass transit, several buses and two MAX lines (red and blue) stop within a few blocks of the market.

 If visiting on Saturdays between March and December, pair your visit with a short walk to the open-air Portland Saturday Market — less than a quarter-mile (0.4km) away — where you’ll find more than 150 artisans selling their wares at one of the country’s largest arts-and-crafts markets.
 The rest of the year, nearby Governor Tom McCall Waterfront Park offers excellent Willamette River views and flat, paved walking paths.